-A four-course minor in History gives you an opportunity to fulfill up to four of your general education requirements while gaining valuable expertise for your career, whether you are pursuing a degree in the sciences, social sciences, humanities, art, law, business, education, or public service.
+A four-course minor in History gives you an opportunity to fulfill up to two of your general education requirements while gaining valuable expertise for your career, whether you are pursuing a degree in the sciences, social sciences, humanities, art, law, business, education, or public service.
 The department does not require that you take a specific set of courses for your minor.
 But if you wish, you may concentrate your courses in a particular field, such as military/diplomatic history, constitutional history, African American history, Christianity, the Islamic World, women's history, science and technology, or environmental history; in the history of a particular region, such as Africa, Asia, Latin America, or Europe; or in a particular time period, such as medieval or modern.
 The Department's courses cover the history of the entire world from ancient times to the present, so you will have a wide range of options.
 If you prefer, however, you may choose four courses from different fields, regions, and time periods.
 The History minor does not limit your options.

 The minor in history is designed to provide students with substantial understanding of the human past.

 All proposals for minor programs must be submitted in writing to your advisor, either Maria Mazon (email@example.com) or Ray Irwin (firstname.lastname@example.org), for approval.
 After your Minor Program Form has been approved, you must file the form with your academic advisor.

 The minor consists of 12 credit hours of history course work at the 2000 level and above.
 Of these, at least 6 credit hours must be at the 3000 level and above.
 Courses at the 1000 level cannot be used on the minor.